zerotier/ZeroTierOne/README.md

 For Mac, Linux, and BSD, just type "make" (or "gmake" on BSD).
 You won't need much installed; here are the requirements for various platforms:

  * **Mac**: Xcode command line tools.
 It should build on OSX 10.7 or newer.
  * **Linux**: gcc/g++ (4.9 or newer recommended) or clang/clang++ (3.4 or newer recommended) Makefile will use clang by default if available.
 The Linux build will auto-detect the presence of development headers for *json-parser*, *http-parser*, *li8bnatpmp*, and *libminiupnpc* and will link against the system libraries for these if they are present and recent enough.
-Otherwise the bundled versions in *ext/* will be used.
-Type `make install` to install the binaries and other files on the system, but this will not create init.d or systemd links.
+Otherwise the bundled versions in [ext/](ext/) will be used.
+Type `make install` to install the binaries and other files on the system, though this will not create init.d or systemd links.
  * **FreeBSD**: C++ compiler (G++ usually) and GNU make (gmake).

 Each supported platform has its own *make-XXX.mk* file that contains the actual make rules for the platform.
 The right .mk file is included by the main Makefile based on the GNU make *OSTYPE* variable.
 Take a look at the .mk file for your platform for other targets, debug build rules, etc.

-Typing "make selftest" will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
+Typing `make selftest` will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
 It's a good idea to try this on novel platforms or architectures.

 Windows, of course, is special.
 We build for Windows with Microsoft Visual Studio 2012 on Windows 7.
 A solution file is located in the *windows/* subfolder.
 Newer versions of Visual Studio (and Windows) may work but haven't been tested.
 Older versions almost certainly will not, since they lack things like *stdint.h* and certain STL features.
 MinGW or other ports of gcc/clang to Windows should also work but haven't been tested.